-Effect: Inaccurate mileage information was submitted to DESE.
+Effect: Inaccurate information was submitted to DESE.

-Recommendation: We recommend that the School implement additional review procedures to ensure that all mileage is accurately tracked and reported.
+Recommendation: We recommend that the School implement review procedures to ensure that all information on the Application for State Transportation Aid has been correctly reported.

-Auditee's Response: The School will review the DESE transportation manual to ensure that all mileage is correctly reported and the Business Manager will ensure that mileage is accurately tracked and reported on the Application for State Transportation Aid.
+Auditee's Response: The School will implement an additional review process to ensure the number of days transported is accurately reported to DESE on the Application for State Transportation Aid.